 Or maybe, spend the night in a cozy room with all the amenities of home?
 In Anacortes, choosing a place to rest under the stars can be any style you want.

-There are over a dozen of hotels and bed and breakfast establishments in Anacortes to choose from.
+There are over a dozen of hotels and bed and breakfast establishments in Anacortes to choose from, if you’re not interested in camping.
 Many serve breakfast and have knowledgeable staff that can assist with making the most of your Anacortes experience.
 Need room for the family?
 Anaco Bay Inn has family style villas.
 Nantucket Inn has eight cozy rooms and a great room for everyone to gather.
 The new expansion at the Majestic Inn & Spa now includes nine extended-stay suites.
 Need someplace close to the ferry?
 Ship Harbor Inn sits on a wooded six acre hillside overlooking the Washington State Ferry terminal.

 Pioneer Trails RV Resort has over 100 sites on 26 acres of towering pine trees and green ferns.
 The resort offers extra roomy RV sites with full hookups and larger “Super Sites” with private cabanas.
 Looking for a rustic experience?
 Stay the night in one of their cabins.
 Large cabins include a full size bed, bunk beds and a small dining room table.
 Small cabins include one bed.
 Both have a microwave, cable TV, electricity, heater and refrigerator.
 Once you’ve hit the town or taken a whale watching tour enjoy a walk on the nature trail, feed the fish in the Koi pond or take the kids to the playground.